 Weeks 2-3:

-• Freckles may become quite pronounced.
+Freckles may become quite pronounced.
 Existing moles continue to darken.
-Monitor any mole changes carefully — see the Melanotan-2 side effects guide and get a baseline dermatological screening.
+Mole changes warrant careful monitoring — see the Melanotan-2 side effects guide; a baseline dermatological screening is the documented precaution.

 Weeks 3-4: